 MLA citation follows the letter by letter style using the first data element.
 This may be the author, name of the organization or, in some cases, the name of the work.
 Do not place the entries in a numbered list.
 Here are some other basic rules for alphabetizing your works cited sources.

 List the author or creator of the work, such as the editor, as last name, first name.
 If the source is from an organization, use the name of that organization.
 Ignore articles such as a, an, and the, even in another language, like le or la.

 - The Art Institute of Chicago

 - La Raza Unida

-Following the basic rules of letter by letter alphabetizing makes organizing your MLA Works Cited page easier to do.
-Once you understand that numbers are spelled out for alphabetizing your sources, it becomes even easier to do.
+By following the basic rules of letter by letter alphabetizing, organizing your MLA works cited page is easier to do.
+Once you understand that numbers are spelled out for alphabetizing your sources, it is no longer a point of confusion.